List of alien races in Marvel Comics: Kt'kn

-The Kt'kn are a semi-insectoid race with 2" spherical bodies with six spindly legs.
-They come from the planet Kn'kn, first from the sun in the Tk'kn star system in the Milky Way galaxy.
+The Kt'kn are a semi-insectoid species with 2" spherical bodies with six spindly legs.
+They come from the planet Kn'kn, first from the sun in the Tk'kn star system in the Milky Way.
 They can communicate telepathically and have psionic senses rather than physical ones.
-The Faceless One is a member of this race.
-First seen in Astonishing Tales #2 (October 1970).

 Kymellians

-The Kymellians are a race of aliens that resemble humanoid horses.
-First seen in Power Pack #1 (August 1984).
+The Kymellians are a species resembling humanoid horses.
 Aelfyre Whitemane, who gave the Power Pack their powers, is a Kymellian.
-The superhero Kid Colt (real name: Elric Freedom Whitemane) was also transformed into a Kymellian, after government agents paid his parents to let them give him special "tests".
+The superhero Kid Colt (Elric Whitemane) was transformed into a Kymellian-like form after government agents paid his parents to let them give him special "tests".

 L

 Laxidazians

-The Laxidazians are a humanoid race with pointed ears.
+The Laxidazians are a humanoid species with pointed ears.
 They average 4 ft 5 in in height.
-They come from the planet Laxidazia, fourth from the sun in the Dolenz star system in the Milky Way galaxy.
-The hedonistic Laxidazians imbibe an illegal alcoholic and mutagenic beverage which permanently transforms them into trolls.
+They come from the planet Laxidazia, fourth from the sun in the Dolenz star system in the Milky Way.
+The hedonistic Laxidazians imbibe an illegal mutagenic beverage which transforms them into troll-like forms.
 Pip the Troll is a Laxidazian.
-First seen in Strange Tales #179 (April 1975).

 Lem

-The Lem are a semi-serpentine race with red skin that averages 4 ft 9 in in height.
-They come from the planet Lemista, sixth from the sun in the Atianti star system in the Milky Way galaxy.
-Lem eat through special mouths in their chest.
+The Lem are a semi-serpentine species with red skin that averages 4 ft 9 in in height.
+They come from the planet Lemista, sixth from the sun in the Atianti star system in the Milky Way.
 They have tails instead of legs, but can stand and traverse in a semi-upright position.
 Krugarr is a Lem.
-First seen in Shogun Warriors #19 (August 1980).

 Levians

-The Levians are a humanoid race with blue skin that otherwise looks very similar to Earth humans.
+The Levians are a humanoid species with blue skin that otherwise looks very similar to Earth humans.
 Surviving Levians live aboard the "world-ship" Levianon.
 Their homeworld Levia was destroyed as they depleted the planet of magma and resources.
-First seen in Thor #256 (February 1977).

 Lion-People

-The Lion-People are a race of humanoid lions from the planet Ligra.
+The Lion-People are a humanoid lion-like species from the planet Ligra.
 They are often in conflict with the Dragon-Men.

 Lithodia Rexians

-The Lithodia Rexians are a race of giant rock monsters with Moai-like heads that come from the planet Lithodia Rex.
+The Lithodia Rexians are a species from the planet Lithodia Rex with an appearance akin to Moai.
 One group of Lithodia Rex's sleeper agents was placed on Easter Island.

 Ludberdites

-The Ludberdites are a race of semi-humanoid fish aliens from the planet Zaar.
+The Ludberdites are a humanoid fish-like species from the planet Zaar.

 Lumina

-The Lumina are a humanoid race that stands 5'5" in height on average, and appears just about identical to humans.
-They come from the planet Lumin, ninth from the sun in the Sh'Mengi star system in the Milky Way galaxy.
+The Lumina are a humanoid species that stands 5'5" in height on average, and appears just about identical to humans.
+They come from the planet Lumin, ninth from the sun in the Sh'Mengi star system in the Milky Way.
 They have average lifespans of thousands of years.
-They are members of the federation of alien races called the Charter (along with the Lem, Myndai, and Nanda).
-First seen in Shogun Warriors #1 (February 1979).
+They are members of the federation of alien species called the Charter (along with the Lem, Myndai, and Nanda).